 - Tailoring and rethinking your job descriptions to make them more inclusive

 - Introducing blind resume screening

 - Engaging with leadership and getting executive support for your D&I activities

-Working with a dedicated HR partner is another positive action that will enable you to collect data on what today's jobseekers want and conduct a detailed, impartial analysis of your talent acquisition methods and how they can be improved.
+Working with a dedicated HR solutions partner is another positive action that will enable you to collect data on what today's jobseekers want and conduct a detailed, impartial analysis of your talent acquisition methods and how they can be improved.

 3. health and wellbeing

 The massive scale and impact of the COVID-19 pandemic has made it more important than ever for all employers to look after their workforce.
 That means going further than simply offering fair pay and safe working conditions, and thinking about how you can provide meaningful help and support for your employees.

 In Deloitte's 2020 Global Human Capital Trends survey, 80% of organizations said worker wellbeing will be an important factor in their success over the next 12 to 18 months, but only 12% said they were very ready to address this issue.